People are our greatest asset. Wanna buy them?

 “Now, we are screening the entire workforce, and this ranks higher than physical assets.
 We are willing to pay a premium for a well-trained workforce.”

-“A new element in these (M&A) deals is that, apart from production capacity, you have a labour force which is immediately available,” said an M&A advisor who declined to be named.
+“A new element in these (M&A) deals is that, apart from production capacity, you have a labor force which is immediately available,” said an M&A advisor who declined to be named.

 Many companies have turned to automation to tackle the shortages, but in areas such as network maintenance, information technology, or healthcare, that can only be part of the solution, another advisor said.